isacfg/oportuni-backend/RENDER_DEPLOYMENT.md

 LOG_LEVEL=debug
 ```

-This will override the default `HOST=0.0.0.0` for local development.
+This will use `localhost` for local development while `0.0.0.0` for production.